waldrain/waldrain.github.io/moniwonig.md

 - disconnect electric boiler from gas heater
 - empty electric boiler gradually into flushing water bucket
 - remove electricity dumping preheating boiler
-- test, calibrate and install arduino voltage controlled switch for boiler
+- implement, test, calibrate and install arduino voltage controlled switch to turn off PV loads entirely when battery low
-- implement, test, calibrate and install arduino voltage + charge controlled switch for wwwp
+- implement, test, calibrate and install arduino voltage + charge controlled switch for wwwp to turn on wwwp when enough power

 Shop done:

 - fittings: we explored the topic last year for the [PV hot water boiler](#pv-hot-water-boiler);
-  we are doing all the piping using 1/2" taps and fittings and 20mm Verbungrohr, mepla
+  we are doing all the piping using 20mm Verbungrohr (mepla) and 1/2" taps and fittings
 - straight connection 20mm mepla to 20mm mepla
 - straight connection 20mm mepla to 1/2" gewinde
 - 20 mm pipe fasteners to ceiling and wall &ndash; not needed